Data-Git-Hub/datafun-05-sql/docs/P5SPECIFICATIONS.md

 ### sql_queries folder:

+- data_addition.sql - adding book_price to give more data for SQL queries.
 - query_aggregation.sql - use aggregation functions including COUNT, AVG, SUM.
-- query_filter.sql - use WHERE to filter data based on conditions.
+- query_filters.sql - use WHERE to filter data based on conditions.
 - query_sorting.sql - use ORDER BY to sort data.
 - query_group_by.sql - use GROUP BY clause (and optionally with aggregation)
 - query_join.sql - use INNER JOIN operation and optionally include LEFT JOIN, RIGHT JOIN, etc.